EducopiaInstitute/etdplus-installscripts/README.md

 Install Scripts for ETDplus Application
 =======================================

 These scripts install the [ETDplus application](https://github.com/EducopiaInstitute/etdplus) on a target server.
-They can be used to install the application either to a VM under VirtualBox via[Vagrant](https://www.vagrantup.com/) or to a server running under Amazon Web Services (AWS).
+They can be used to install the application either to a VM under VirtualBox or to a server running under Amazon Web Services (AWS).
+Installation is done via [Vagrant](https://www.vagrantup.com/).

 When installing the ETDplus application, first, application settings are configured to determine how it is to be installed on the server.
 Supplementary files such as Web server certificates can also be placed in the `files/` directory for deployment to the installed application.
-Next, the `bootstrap.sh` script is used to set up the server and deploy the application on the chosen platform: `vagrant` or `aws`.
+Next, the `vagrant up` command is used to set up the server and deploy the application on the chosen platform: `vagrant` or `aws`.
+To deploy to AWS, select the `aws` Vagrant provider: `vagrant up --provider aws`.
+If no provider is specified, it defaults to VirtualBox, which will set up a local VM.

 Installation
 ------------

 These scripts are intended to be run on a Unix-like system.
 They are tested to work on Mac OSX.

-To utilise the `vagrant` option, [Vagrant](https://www.vagrantup.com/) must already been installed on the local system with the [VirtualBox](http://www.virtualbox.org) provider working.
+To use these scripts, [Vagrant](https://www.vagrantup.com/) must already been installed on the local system with the [VirtualBox](http://www.virtualbox.org) provider working.
+For provisioning to AWS, the `aws` provider must also be installed.
+This can be done by executing the following command, which will install the `aws` Vagrant provider plugin: `vagrant plugin install vagrant-aws`.

-For the `aws` option to work, [awscli](https://aws.amazon.com/cli/) must be installed and configured on the local system.
-(Under Mac OSX, this is most easily done using [Homebrew](http://brew.sh/): `brew install awscli`.)
-In particular, `awscli` must be configured correctly to access the AWS account under which the new server will be installed and have the necessary EC2 permissions to create new servers, etc.

 Finally, these install scripts must be installed on the local machine.
 This is most easily done by cloning the[EducopiaInstitute/etdplus-installscripts](https://github.com/EducopiaInstitute/etdplus-installscripts) repository from GitHub: